vijayalakshmi1205/dear_teddy/README.md

 This is small  project
 html  based application
-In this application cute teddy's
+In this application cute teddy's.
 To run application install nginx to deploy application.